canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/import-local-vm-to-aws.rst

-Upload your OVM machine image to S3
+Upload your OVA machine image to S3
 -----------------------------------